mitranim/fpx/docs/html/partials/misc.md

 mask(/blah/)  =  x => /blah/.test(x)
 ```

-An object produces a mask that treats properties as masks in their own right
+A dictionary produces a mask that treats properties as masks in their own right
 (recursively), overlaying them and hiding other properties.

 ```js